This article contains:

 It analyzes at which stages your company can save money and resources.
 Such analysis helps use them to their full potential.

 Low-effort product companies such as toys and house cleaning items find the price product strategy beneficial.
 They’re markets where customers have very little brand loyalty towards any specific company.
 The product that costs the cheapest immediately becomes the customer’s favorite.

 For instance, it could be a luxury product made with the best raw materials available.
 Or it could be a natural beauty product with absolutely no chemicals.

 Your product itself can be unique or have a special feature.

 The distinction product strategy highlights the uniqueness of your product to enhance the user experience and make it memorable for them.

 The Focus Product Strategy

-This strategy is applicable when your organization has a large customer base that needs to be divided down even further.
+Usually, companies who employ this strategy need to break down their customer base into several personas.
 You want to know which buyer persona is the most relevant to your product.

 The focus product strategy helps personalize solutions for particular buyer personas.

 The Quality Product Strategy